Muterra/doc-golix/spec.md

 See above for description.

-### 4. Binder MUID
+### 4. Binder GUID

 See above for description.

 ### 5. History length

-The length, in bytes, of the MUID history included in the binding.
+The length, in bytes, of the GUID history included in the binding.
 If zero, this is the first frame.

 ### 6. Historical frames

-A record of the recent history of the dynamic binding's static MUIDs, sorted in ascending order of recency (ie, oldest first).
+A record of the recent history of the dynamic binding's static GUIDs, sorted in ascending order of recency (ie, oldest first).
 Without this field, dynamic bindings are susceptible to replay attacks.
-All MOBD records must include at least one historical MUID.
+All GOBD records must include at least one historical GUID.
 There is a balance here between network state management (more history is better) and size optimization (less history is better).
 If (and only if) the history length is zero will this indicate a new dynamic binding, in which case historical frames will be empty (zero-length).

 ### 7. Targets length

 The length, in bytes, of the list of targets.

-### 8. Target MUIDs
+### 8. Target GUIDs

-An ordered list of the MUIDs for each frame.
+An ordered list of the GUIDs for each frame.
 Order will be enforced and can be meaningful.
+Note that targets must only address static GEOC addresses; however, this condition may be unenforced by persistence providers.
+Violating this constraint is highly likely to break applications, and so may be harmful to the binder, but will not otherwise effect the network.

 Note that it is impossible to have two *different* dynamic bindings with identical initial target lists.
 It is therefore also impossible to preallocate multiple dynamic "branches".
 Applications seeking such functionality should create a new dynamic binding at the branch point, updating downstream references to point to the new binding where appropriate.
 Alternatively, they may immediately create two dynamic bindings with no history, but different target lists, for example:

 Binding A:

-1. MUID #1
+1. GUID #1
-2. MUID #2
+2. GUID #2
-3. MUID #3**a**
+3. GUID #3**a**

 Binding B:

-1. MUID #1
+1. GUID #1
-2. MUID #2
+2. GUID #2
-3. MUID #3**b**
+3. GUID #3**b**

 ### 9. Dynamic address algorithm